 Sheet Author

 LOL, Kevin.
 I thought you may have dealt with this one before...
 Just going through the "PF-powercard-friendly" sheet you sent me.
 I came to the conclusion pretty fast that there was a reason that roll hadn't been given !power.
-It's not that big of a deal Aaron.
-It's easy enough to just post the roll inside a powercard without the comparison and let us mere humans determine the outcome visually.

 The Aaron